OSquiddy/cs50w-capstone/README.md

 # *Electronic Medical Record / Hospital Management System*

 This project was built using Django + Django Rest Framework (DRF) as the backend, with Vue.js (Vue 2) as the frontend.
 All generated information is stored in the default SQLite database.
-If I am able to host this site on a platform, like my other CS50W I'll probably go ahead with PostgreSQL.
+If I am able to host this site on a platform, like my other CS50W projects I'll probably go ahead with PostgreSQL.

 ## Installation